rcarrata/ns-gitops/README.md

 <img align="center" width="850" src="docs/pic4.png">

+After we have imported a GnuPG key, it may take a while until the key is propagated within the cluster, even if listed as configured.

 NOTE: Also you can [Manage Public GPG Keys in declarative setup](https://argo-cd.readthedocs.io/en/stable/user-guide/gpg-verification/#manage-public-keys-in-declarative-setup) to manage your own public keys within your Git repository.

-* After the uploading the keys with the argocd cli or with declarative setup we will have in the ArgoCD namespace (in this case because I've used OpenShift GitOps, I will have in that namespace, but in upstream we will have the argocd namespace as well), a ConfigMap resource with the public GnuPG key's ID as its name and the ASCII armored key data as string value:
+* After the uploading the keys with the argocd cli or with declarative setup we will have in the ArgoCD namespace, a ConfigMap resource with the public GnuPG key's ID as its name and the ASCII armored key data as string value:

 ```sh
 kubectl get cm -n openshift-gitops argocd-gpg-keys-cm